 The culminating experience is the summative experience at the end of the program in which students describe their mastery of the skills and knowledge acquired during the course of study.
 It builds on the internship, and requires the student to synthesize, integrate and apply skills and competencies acquired through the classroom and their public health experiences.
-For PHCHD students, this is demonstrated through an oral presentation and a reflective paper
+For PHCHD students, this is demonstrated through an integrative paper